tracim/tracim/README.md

 Notes:

-* Patchs are applied in a two-step process because some dependencies require to be patched before other packages installation
-* Debian: you may get errors with stevedore/pbr which is not supported by python 3.2 (debian version of python 3).
-This is not a real problem
 * Ubuntu (at least 14.04): please update the site-package path with your version of python

 ## Database Setup ##